Laura Loomer: Anti-Black racism

+Russo-Ukrainian war

+Loomer previously held anti-Ukrainian views, blaming Ukraine for starting the Russo-Ukrainian war while criticizing American support for Ukraine's defense from Russian invasion.
+She had also declared Ukraine "a country full of Nazi apologists" and "led by a Jihadi apologist", echoing Russian talking points.
+Loomer attributed these beliefs to her ban from several social media platforms that relegated her online presence to apps like Telegram, where pro-Russia accounts are prevalent, and relying on news coverage from the Russian state media RT; she also contributed stories to RT.

+By July 2026, however, her stance had reversed.
+She advocated for the Trump administration to "be pro-Ukraine in this fight" and provide military aid, especially in response to ties between Russia and Iran.
+Loomer also expressed regret for her previous statements, having realized she had "consumed a lot of content that was clearly propaganda".
+This view put her at odds with other American conservatives who supported Russia, whom she alleges are paid by the Russian government.

+Loomer visited Ukraine in late July 2026, where she experienced an air raid in Kyiv.
+She also interviewed Zelenskyy on Rumble, and criticized Russia for striking the Dormition Cathedral in Kyiv.

 COVID-19

 Loomer downplayed the severity of COVID-19, writing in December 2020, "I hope I get COVID just so I can prove to people I've had bouts of food poisoning that are more serious and life-threatening than a hyped-up virus".
 In September 2021, she said she had become ill with the virus and was battling it with a variety of preparations, including some shown to be ineffective.
 She announced via Telegram that she was in great pain and requested that people pray for her.
-After contracting the virus, Loomer continued to maintain that COVID-19 vaccines are "unsafe and ineffective" and said she would refuse to get one in the future.
+Loomer maintained that COVID-19 vaccines are "unsafe and ineffective" and said that she would refuse to get one in the future.

 Democrats

 According to Media Matters, Loomer has said that "if you don't vote for Donald Trump, then you just hate this country."
 Loomer claims that the Democratic Party is supportive of Jews "getting wiped off the face of the Earth" and that Jews who vote for Democrats "might as well just go put yourself in a gas chamber yourself if this is how you're gonna behave."
 Responding to interviewer Tim Pool's suggestion that Donald Trump make lists of Democrats who should be put in jail, Loomer said that Trump should have these Democrats executed for treason.